Bruna-23/early-games-memories/README.md

 And when I was a little older, I started playing in other people's videogames, like PlayStation 1 and 2, whenever I had the chance.
 There was also a local store where I could pay R$3/hour (about $1 at the time) to play PlayStation 1 and 2.

-When I was 19 years old, I finally got my own videogame, which was PlayStation 3, and since then I never stopped playing.
+When I was 19 years old, I finally got my own videogame with my own money, which was PlayStation 3, and since then I never stopped playing.
 So I bought the PlayStation 4 Gold Edition, and now I have the amazing PlayStation 5 with the DualSense controller that gives a much more imersive experience.

 So I have a lot of lovely moments in my head where videogames were present, especially now that I have a wife that also LOVES videogames like me. 💙